 Grants administration

-Maintaining complex grant spreadsheets, producing scoring templates and summary reports, recording grant panel decisions and liaising with finance colleagues and budget holders as necessary to collate information for audit purposes.
+Maintaining complex grant spreadsheets, producing scoring templates and summary reports, recording grant panel decisions, and liaising with finance colleagues and budget holders as necessary to collate information for audit purposes.

-Working with colleagues to ensure effective promotion of grant schemes including mailings, newsletters and other communications.
+Working with colleagues to ensure effective promotion of grant schemes including mailings, newsletters, and other communications.

 Communicating with applicants on the outcome of their applications and liaising with the lead officer where feedback is required.
 Issuing offer letters, processing claims and invoices, collating final project reports and evidence of delivery.